 Look at the Process from a Life Cycle Perspective

-When implementing ISO 14001:2015 the identification of all applicable environmental aspects is fundamental.
+When implementing ISO 14001:2015, identifying all applicable environmental aspects is fundamental.
 And in determining those environmental aspects, you must consider a life cycle perspective.
 The life cycle stages that are applicable will vary depending on the activity, product, or service.

 In the future, this will have to include new or revised systems of working.
 How, for example, will your EMS address home working, which will fall within the scope of your EMS?

-Know What to Include in your Organisation's Environmental Aspects
+Know What to Include in Your Organization's Environmental Aspects

-The method used should consider normal and abnormal operating conditions, shut-down and start-up conditions, as well as reasonably foreseeable emergency situations.
+The method used should consider normal and abnormal operating conditions, shut-down and start-up conditions, as well as reasonably foreseeable emergencies.
 Attention should be paid to prior occurrences of emergency situations.

 Look Into the Environmental Aspects that Your Organization Can Influence